-Six of the 11 major S&P sectors were higher, led 0.62 percent jump in the telecom services index, followed by a 0.56 percent rise in the energy index.
+Six of the 11 major S&P sectors were higher, led by 0.56 percent rise in the telecom services index.
+The financial index fell 0.44 percent, its first session of loss in six days.

 Versartis slumped more than 85 percent after its experimental drug for treatment of growth hormone deficiency in children failed in a late-stage study.